voice-hearing/voice-hearing.github.io/content/contact/index.md

 *You might already sense that making contact is more than a formality—it’s the start of a shared journey toward freedom and new life.*

-Through phone, message, or in person, your reach brings you closer to stories of healing, fellowship, and community growth nurtured through Azadi Trust’s Christian ethos.
+Through phone, message, or in person, your reach brings you closer to stories of healing, fellowship, and community growth nurtured through Azumi Trust’s Christian ethos.

 ---